Rob Lewis (music director): Sean "Diddy" Combs

 Christina Aguilera brought Lewis into the studio to work with her to arrange and produce the vocals for Diddy's lead single "Tell Me".
 Impressed with Lewis’ vocal production skills, Diddy invited him to appear on the series Making the Band.
 As a vocal coach and producer, Lewis was featured on MTV's Making the Band, Season 3 with Diddy and pop girl group Danity Kane.
-Diddy also enlisted Lewis to work on most of his album, where Lewis did vocal production for "Come to Me" working with Nicole Scherzinger, "Tell Me", working with Christina Aguilera, "Making It Hard" working with Mary J. Blige, string arranging for "Thought You Said" featuring Brandy, and vocal producer for "Last Night" featuring Keyshia Cole, and co-wrote two songs on the album, "Crazy Thang" and "Claim My Place".
-Lewis was commissioned once again to be on MTV's television series "Making His Band" where Lewis used his musical directing skills to assist in finding up and coming artists to create Diddy's new band for his forthcoming tour.
+Diddy also enlisted Lewis to work on most of his album, where Lewis did vocal production for "Come to Me" working with Nicole Scherzinger, "Tell Me", working with Christina Aguilera, "Making It Hard" working with Mary J. Blige, string arranging for "Thought You Said" featuring Brandy, and vocal producer for "Last Night" featuring Keyshia Cole and co-wrote two songs on the album, "Crazy Thang" and "Claim My Place".
+Lewis was commissioned once again to be on MTV's television series Making the Band where Lewis used his musical directing skills to assist in finding up and coming artists to create Diddy's new band for his forthcoming tour.